Planting

 Since then, Zurich has set science based targets to reduce emissions and is targeting net-zero operational emissions by 2030.

-Such is the importance of this topic for the future success of Zurich, we believe that our suppliers should also commit to reducing the environmental impact arising from their operations so we're proud to have been recognized by CDP for our work engaging with our suppliers to tackle climate change.
+We believe that our suppliers should also commit to reducing the environmental impact arising from their operations so we're proud to have been recognized by CDP as a leader for our work engaging with our suppliers to tackle climate change for the second year running.

 Net-zero supply chain

 We are looking to our supply chain to set emissions reduction and net zero targets.
-Our goal is for 75% of our managed procurement spend2 to be with suppliers that have science-based emissions reduction targets by 2025 and net zero targets by 2030.
-We aim to use our influence and press for change, expecting suppliers to set their own targets - consistent with an approach already taken as an insurer and an investor.
+Our goal is for 75% of our managed procurement spend2 to be with suppliers that have science-based3 emissions reduction targets by 2025 and net zero4 targets by 2030.
+We aim to use our influence and press for change, expecting suppliers to set their own targets.

 Spotlight on Social